GUARANTEED TOUR – RESERVE YOUR PLACE BY NOVEMBER 15, 2026 AT THE LATEST

 Togo and Benin - two neighbours on the coast of the Gulf of Guinea.
 These two peaceful French-speaking countries are often lumped together and visited on the same trip.
 The distances are comfortably short and the roads are in pretty good condition.
 The countries are very similar in nature and culture.
 Both countries have voodoo, long sandy beaches and tropical nature.

 With us you will experience the countries with a knowledgeable and reliable guide and tour leader in a small group of 6-10 people.
 Safely, of course.
+Please note that the trip is quite fast-paced.

-Day 1 – 28.1.2025
+Day 1 – 26.1.2027

 Arrival in Ouagadougou, the capital of Burkina Faso, whose name tastes particularly good in the mouths of many foreigners.
 Ouagadougou is located in central Burkina Faso and has a population of around 2.5 million.
 We are staying overnight in Ouagadougou.

-Due to flight schedules, you may have to arrive in Ouagadougou as early as 27 January.
+Due to flight schedules, you may have to arrive in Ouagadougou as early as 25 January.

-Day 2 – 29.1.2025
+Day 2 – 27.1.2027

 Today we drive just under an hour south-west from Ouagadougou to the village of Bazoulé and the nearby lake, where we see sacred crocodiles.
 After the visit, we will return to Ouagadougou and explore this laid-back city with a city tour.
 We are staying overnight in Ouagadougou.

-Day 3 – 30.1.2025
+Day 3 – 28.1.2027

 In the morning, we drive to the southern border of Burkina Faso to Tiébélé, a three to four hour drive.
 In Tiébélé we are on the land of the Kassena people.
 The Kassenas are still largely animists, as are many of the people of Tiébélé.
 The village has been called the most beautiful in Burkina Faso for the tradition of painting houses with colourful decorative symbols.
 Each symbol has its own meaning and painting is the work of women.
 The houses are particularly beautiful in the courtyard of the local royal family, where we will be guided by our Kassena guide.
-We will stay overnight in Tiébéle.
+We will stay overnight in Tiébéle or in Pô.

-Day 4 – 31.1.2025
+Day 4 – 29.1.2027

 We cross the border from Burkina Faso into Ghana, where we drive to Bolgatanga and on to the nearby granite hills of Tongo and the ancient clay village of Tengzug.
 The village is inhabited by members of the Tallensi tribe, a small ethnic group.
 Most of the Tallensi are animists, who practice animal sacrifice.
 We see the shrines of the Tallensi in the village.
 We drive to Tamale, Ghana's most Islamic city, where we stay overnight.
 The day's driving time is about five hours.

-Days 5-6 – 1.-2.2.2025
+Days 5-6 – 30.-31.1.2027

-Day 7 – 3.2.2025
+Day 7 – 1.2.2027

 From Kumasi, the journey continues four hours to the Cape Coast, where we explore a colonial fort originally built in the 17th century.
 The castle was built by the Swedes and was originally called Carolusborg.
 Elmina Castle, on the other hand, is the oldest of Ghana's forts and dates back to the 1480s.
 The fortress has been exploited in the gold and slave trade.
 Today, the forts are on UNESCO's World Heritage List.
 We stay overnight in Cape Coast.

-Day 8 – 4.2.2025
+Day 8 – 2.2.2027

 We travel about three hours to Ghana's capital Accra, a bustling metropolis of around two million people on the Gulf of Guinea.
 We will take a city tour and those who wish can also experience the city's nightlife.
 Accommodation in Accra.

-Day 9 – 5.2.2025
+Day 9 – 3.2.2027

-Day 10 – 6.2.2025
+Day 10 – 4.2.2027

-Day 11 – 7.2.2025
+Day 11 – 5.2.2027

-Day 13 – 9.2.2025
+Day 13 – 7.2.2027

 The journey continues today towards the south.
 We start by driving for about an hour to the small village of Tanéka Koko, a collection of beautiful circular clay houses.
 We meet the spiritual leader of the village, who is also a priest of the local vodun religion.
 After being crowned leader, the priest does not wear clothes until he dies.
 We will stay overnight in Tanéka Koko or in nearby Tanéka Beri.